Fanchengyan/data-downloader/README.md

 # data-downloader

-[toc]
+Make downloading scientific data much easier

 ## 1. Installation

-It is recommended to use the latest version of pip when using pip-downloader.
+It is recommended to use the latest version of pip to install **data_downloader**.

 ``` BASH
 pip install data_downloader